Please provide your zip code to see plans in your area.

 If you call your Legal Aid or SHIP, you can begin your conversation by stating that you’re looking for help with Medicare’s costs and/or long-term care.
 You can ask to talk with someone to help you determine whether Medicaid or a Medicare Savings Program could save you money or offer additional benefits.

 Private insurance brokers may specialize in Medicare private plans, some of which are tailored to the needs of dual-eligibles.
-Be careful, though, to work with your insurance broker to consider all available Medicare plans so you pick the one that best meets your coverage needs – and saves you the most money.
+Be careful, though, to work with your insurance broker to consider all available Medicare plans so you pick the one that meets your coverage needs – and saves you the most money.

 Enrollment brokers are state-contracted call centers that facilitate enrollment in the various plans that cover recipients of both Medicaid and Medicare.
 This hotline is typically the only one where customer service representatives (CSRs) can make enrollment changes for you.
 You can search online for your state’s hotline, but also make sure to check with the appropriate legal aid society’s healthcare group for unbiased advice.